Skip to content

 Watch out for.
 ICQ does not have a standard p-value, only the scalar; we report the value alone.
 Like the other correlation metrics it is restricted to the analysed region (whole image, shape, or label).

-We compute it locally in :func:_metrics.li_icq (no scikit-image equivalent).
+We compute it locally in _metrics.li_icq (no scikit-image equivalent).

 Manders (MCC)